what we do

 engaging governments to provide services or change policies.

-Ongoing engagement and participation of community stakeholders during program implementation enables community agency and ownership of solutions and therefore long-term sustainability.
+Ongoing engagement and participation of community stakeholders during program design, implementation, and measurement and evaluation enables community agency and ownership of solutions and therefore long-term sustainability.

 5. Bring CBOs together.